ChainForge: A Visual Toolkit for Prompt Engineering and LLM Hypothesis Testing: Interviews with Real-World Users

 \section{Interviews with Real-World Users}

 Our interview findings complement, but in important places diverge, from our in-lab studies.
-Like many in-lab participants, real-world users praised \oursystem{}'s features and used it for goals we had designed for --like selecting models or prompt testing --however, some things real users cared about were hardly, if ever mentioned by in-lab participants.
-As we analyzed the data and compared it with our in-lab study, we realized that many user needs and pain-points revolve around the fact that they were using \oursystem{} to \emph{prototype data processing pipelines}, a wider context that re-frames the tasks we had designed \oursystem{} to support as merely subtasks of a larger goal.
-Interviewees remarked most about \emph{easing the export and sharing of data} from \oursystem{} (whether prompts or sharing reports of their experiments), adding \emph{processor nodes} (e.g., a `join' node that concatenates responses), the \emph{importance of the Inspect Node} for sharing and rapid iteration, and the \emph{open-source nature} of the project for their ability to adapt the code to their use case.
+Like many in-lab participants, real-world users praised \oursystem{}'s features and used it for goals we had designed for---like selecting models or prompt testing---however, some things real users cared about were hardly, if ever mentioned by in-lab participants.
+As we analyzed the data and compared it with our in-lab study, we realized that many user needs and pain-points revolve around the fact that they were using \oursystem{} to \emph{prototype data processing pipelines}, a wider context that re-frames the tasks we had designed \oursystem{} to support as subtasks of a larger goal.
+Interviewees remarked most about \emph{easing the export and sharing of data} from \oursystem{}, adding \emph{processor nodes}, the \emph{importance of the Inspect Node} for sharing and rapid iteration, and the \emph{open-source nature} of the project for their ability to adapt the code to their use case.
 We discuss these insights more below; but first, we provide an overall picture, reviewing similarities, use cases, and concrete value that real-world users derived from \oursystem{}.